-Mitigation Measures - Excavation and/or filling will be done in such a way that the slope of the embankment should be within right of way and will not disrupt drainage problems.
+Mitigation Measures - Excavation and/or filling will be done in such a way that the slope of the embankment should be within right of way.
 The Contractor should use erosion control measures such as re-vegetation of disturbed areas and placing of tarps.
 The Contractor shall stabilize the cleared areas not used for rehabilitation activities with vegetation or with the appropriate surface treatments as soon as practicable following completion of activities.